Module 3 – Breaking Through

 In so many ways the circumstances of our life do not change—same partners, family, health, and life story.
 You’ve discovered that you are at the center of how you respond to life circumstances, not a victim of others’ choices.

-So together, we explore what becomes possible when we show up in relationship with more clarity, honesty, and fewer automatic reactions.
+So together, we explore what becomes possible when in our relationships we act with more clarity and honesty instead of automatic reactions.

 What this module explores